Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

  - [x] Adds new Contact to contacts list if inputs valid

 #### Contact Constructor
- - [ ] Throws error if firstName empty
- - [ ] Throws error if firstName only whitespace
- - [ ] Throws error if firstName null
+ - [x] Throws exception if Validate.string returns false for firstName
- - [ ] Throws error if LastName empty
- - [ ] Throws error if LastName only whitespace
- - [ ] Throws error if LastName null
- - [ ] Throws error if phone empty
- - [ ] Throws error if phone only whitespace
- - [ ] Throws error if phone non-numeric
+ - [ ] Throws exception if Validate.string returns false for lastName
- - [ ] Throws error if phone null
+ - [ ] Throws exception if Validate.phone returns false for phone
- - [ ] Throws error if email empty
- - [ ] Throws error if email only whitespace
- - [ ] Throws error if email has no at symbol
- - [ ] Throws error if email has no period
- - [ ] Throws error if email null
+ - [ ] Throws exception if Validate.email returns false for email
- - [ ] Throws error if any String in details is empty
- - [ ] Throws error if any String in details is only whitespace
- - [ ] Throws error if any String in details is null
- - [ ] Throws error if details is null
+ - [ ] Throws exception if Validate.details returns false for details
- - [ ] Doesn't throw error if details is empty
+ - [ ] Doesn't throw exception if details is empty

 ### User Story 2
 #### UserInteraction.mainMenu()